 1. Infrastructure invisibility

-Your content is physically inaccessible to AI systems.
-Common causes: JS-rendered content without SSR, blocking AI crawlers in robots.txt, aggressive bot protection (Cloudflare challenge pages, CAPTCHAs), or content behind login walls.
+Training bots can't see your content, which means it never enters the model's knowledge.
+Common causes: JS-rendered content without SSR (training bots skip JS), blocking AI crawlers in robots.txt, aggressive bot protection (Cloudflare challenge pages, CAPTCHAs), or content behind login walls.

 How to detect: Check your Crawlability and Extractability dimension scores.